vanillafrosty/ragtag/README.md

 ### Photos
 - Photos are displayed in a grid on the home page, user profile, and explore page.
 - While on another user's profile page or the explore page, you can click on one of their photos to display a higher resolution version, as well as like or comment on the photo.
-- Users can photos as new posts (that can be liked and commented on), or as profile pictures.
+- Users can upload photos as new posts (that can be liked and commented on), or as profile pictures.
 - Photos that users upload will be displayed on their personal profile page and will show up on a follower's home feed.
-- Photos are uploaded and stored to an AWS S3 bucket (more on AWS here: )
+- Photos are uploaded and stored to an [AWS S3 bucket](https://aws.amazon.com/s3/)

 ### Likes
 - Users can like and unlike photos on the site.